-ColorWise is the color management system (CMS) designed and built into the E-820 and designed to provide both casual and expert users with the best color output for a variety of purposes.
-The ColorWise default settings provide great out-of-box color from many Windows and Mac OS applications.
-This allows casual users to achieve good quality output without knowing about or changing any color settings on the E-820.
+ColorWise is the color management system (CMS) built into the E-750 and designed to provide both casual and expert users with the best color output for a variety of purposes.
+The ColorWise default settings provide high-quality out-of-box color from many Windows and Mac OS applications.
+This allows casual users to achieve quality output without knowing about or changing any color settings on the E-750.

-For consistent color, calibrate the E-820 on a regular basis.
-ColorWise Pro Tools include a simple-to-use calibrator, which allows you to calibrate using either the scanning unit that is part of the copier or an optional spectrophotometer or densitometer (see Chapter 2).
+For consistent color, calibrate the E-750 on a regular basis.
+ColorWise Pro Tools include an easy-to-use calibrator, which allows you to calibrate using either the scanning unit that is part of the copier/printer or a spectrophotometer or densitometer (see Chapter 2).

-ColorWise features let you modify printing results.
+ColorWise features allow you to modify printing results.
 Depending on your particular needs, you can:

 - Set the behavior of CMYK printing to emulate DIC, Euroscale, and SWOP offset press standards. - Match PANTONE and other spot colors for the best match when printed using four-color press conditions or when printed using presses with extra, custom plates. - Select a color rendering dictionary (CRD), also called a rendering style, for RGB printing.
-CRDs allow for rich, saturated printing of presentation graphics; smooth, accurate printing of photographs; and relative or absolute colorimetric rendering for specialized needs. - Define the source of incoming RGB color data for better screen matching and provide for better color conversion of RGB data with no source information. - Define whether RGB data is converted into the full gamut of the copier or whether it is first converted into the gamut of another device, such as a press standard.
-This feature is very helpful for making one device behave like another.
+CRDs allow for rich, saturated printing of presentation graphics; smooth, accurate printing of photographs; and relative or absolute colorimetric rendering for specialized needs. - Define the source of incoming RGB color data for better screen matching and provide for better color conversion of RGB data with no source information. - Define whether RGB data is converted into the full gamut of the copier/printer or whether it is first converted into the gamut of another device, such as a press standard.
+This feature is helpful for making one device behave like another.
 It is also useful for evaluating the appearance of the RGB file under different printing conditions without having to reprocess the RGB data each time.

-ColorWise color management (ColorWise) offers an open color architecture, letting users customize the E-820 to meet new printing needs as they arise.
+ColorWise color management (ColorWise) offers an open color architecture, allowing users to customize the E-750 to meet new printing needs as they arise.
 ColorWise supports ICC profiles, which are industry standard color profiles that describe the color behavior of a device.
-Downloading ICC profiles to the E-820 enables the E-820 to simulate a custom press (or another copier), as well as accurately print colors from a particular monitor or a scanner.
-In addition, you can create customized ICC profiles for the copier.
+Downloading ICC profiles to the E-750 enables the E-750 xiii Key features of ColorWise to simulate a custom press (or another copier/printer), as well as accurately print colors from a particular monitor or a scanner.
+In addition, you can create customized ICC profiles for the copier/printer.

-ColorWise also lets you use any Status T densitometer by importing data in a standard file format (see Appendix B).
+ColorWise also allows you to use any Status T densitometer by importing data in a standard file format (see Appendix B).
 In this case, it is important to note that the quality of the instrument used will determine the quality of the calibration.